Wingshooting

 Proper Shooting Attire

-I picked up a few things on proper shooting attire from Buz Fawcett, Jack O'Connor, and others along the way during my travels.
-I discovered that we, as American hunters, don't have to be dressed in blaze orange and camo, or just turning up with whatever we are wearing for the day such as jeans.
-Sure maybe camo is great for sitting in a deer stand in Nebraska freezing weather, or your Sitka from head to toe for elk in December in the Montana mountains, but we can learn a lot from the Brits' attire, using driving shoots and safaris, as good examples of both cold weather and warm weather wingshooting attire options.
-And, while catalog companies such as Orvis and LL Bean used to provide quality options for hunters, now they are just largely marketing companies for goods made in China by non-hunters, so you have to dig deeper to find quality manufacturers, rather than just relying on catalogs.
-Willis and Geiger was my long time favorite outfitter for safari clothes.
-A new company is trying to replicate their old lines at https://avedoncolby.com.
-Safari participants are encouraged to wear olive, tan, brown, and khaki colors for safaris.
-They should avoid blues and blacks because they can attract tsetse flies, which can carry a sleeping sickness disease.
-Meanwhile, bold colors can scare off animals.
-The same is true for shooting stateside.
-A Tilley hat often completes the warm weather look, as felt is often impractically hot.
-Wellies are pretty impractical for most Western hunting, but the French model with leather lining by Le Chameau is very nice.
-However, in the West, absent duck or snipe hunting, Russell moccasins are generally my favorite all-around boots.
-And,
+I picked up a few things on proper shooting attire from Buz Fawcett, Jack O'Connor, Jane Hall, and others along the way during my travels.
+I discovered that we, as American hunters, don't have to be dressed in blaze orange and camo, or just turning up with whatever work-wear we have for the day, such as jeans or Carhart.
+Sure maybe camo is great for sitting in a deer stand in Nebraska's freezing weather, or covering yourself in Sitka from head to toe for elk in December in the Montana mountains, but we can learn a lot from British sporting attire, using driving shoots and safaris, as good examples of both cold weather and warm weather wing-shooting attire options.
+And, while American catalog companies such as Orvis and L.L.
+Bean used to provide quality options for hunters, now they are just largely marketing companies for goods made in China, so you have to dig deeper to find quality manufacturers, rather than just relying on mail order catalogs, if anyone still subscribes to those except me.
+Willis and Geiger was my long time favorite catalog outfitter, and they were simply the best for safari clothes.
+A new company is trying to replicate the old Willis and Geiger lines and they have a great website at https://avedoncolby.com.
+On safari it is customary to wear olive, tan, brown, and khaki colors.
+One should avoid blues and blacks because they can attract tsetse flies, which can carry a sleeping sickness disease.
+Meanwhile, bold colors can scare off animals, same doctrine us Americans follow with the camo trends stateside.
+But in some places it's still red plaid and all white for beaters in the tried and true hunts of the

 By |October 3rd, 2018|Categories: Wingshooting|Comments Off on Proper Shooting Attire